dashpay/docs/masternodes/understanding.rst

 transactions (InstantSend), and the decentralized governance and budget system.
 Because this second tier is so important, masternodes are also rewarded when miners discover new blocks.
 The breakdown is as follows:
-45% of the block reward goes to the miner, 45% goes to masternodes, and 10% is reserved for the budget system (created by superblocks every month).
+90% of the block reward is split between the miner and a masternode per the distribution found :ref:`here <block-reward-reallocation>`, while 10% is reserved for the budget system (created by superblocks every month).